-For the 2017-18 academic year, tuition is \$1,320/credit (12-18 credits = \$15,840).
-Additional fees, including for technology (\$4/credit), graduate activity (\$53/quarter), and health services (\$195/quarter), and for late payments when applicable, also are assessed each quarter.
+For the 2019-20 academic year, tuition is \$1,426/credit (12-18 credits = \$17,112).
+Additional fees, including for technology (\$4/credit), graduate activity (\$10/quarter), and health services (\$200/quarter), and for late payments when applicable, also are assessed each quarter.
 All of this information and the fees for continuous enrollment are available on the Bursar's Office website.

-The JDP provides variable amounts of scholarship funding for up to 82 credit hours of coursework, as indicated in the letter offering admission to the program.
+The JDP provides variable amounts of scholarship funding for up to 82 credit hours of coursework, as indicated in the letter offering admission to the Program.
 Students are responsible for funding credits beyond 82 credit hours.
-See Dissertation Research Credit Policy on page 30 for more information.
+See Dissertation Research Credit Policy on page 31 for more information.

 Full-time student status requires registration of at least 8 credit hours per term, not including summer.
 Part-time student status requires registration of at least 4 credit hours per term, not including summer.
-Students are required to be enrolled in coursework credits, dissertation research, or continuous enrollment during Fall, Winter, and Spring quarters until they complete the program, unless an official leave is obtained.
+In Spring quarter of the third year, students will normally only be enrolled in 4 credit hours but this will be treated as full time for purposes of loans because it is a transition from full-time course work into full-time dissertation work.
+International Students should check with the Office of Internationalization about their individual situations.
+Students are required to be enrolled in coursework credits, dissertation research, or continuous enrollment during Fall,

+Winter, and Spring quarters until they complete the Program, unless an official leave is obtained.